AlexMili/extract_favicon/README.md

 * **Availability Checks**: Validates each favicon’s URL, following redirects and marking icons as reachable or not.
 * **DuckDuckGo Support**: Downloads Favicon directly from DuckDuckGo's public favicon API.
 * **Google Support**: Downloads Favicon directly from Google's public favicon API.
+* **Custom Strategy**: Sets the order in which the different available techniques are used to retrieve the best favicon.
 * **Generate Favicon**: Generate a default SVG favicon when none are available.
+* **Get Best Favicon**: Easily gets the best Favicon available, generate one if none are found.
 * **Async Support**: Offers asynchronous methods (via `asyncio`) to efficiently handle multiple favicon extractions concurrently, enhancing overall performance when dealing with numerous URLs.

 ## Installation